 To test the performance of the different implementations as a function of group sizes, we position $N$ particles regularly spaced on a ring around a central mass as shown in Figure \ref{fig:ring}.
-We set the critical radii of the particles in a way that every particle is in a close encounter with eight neighbouring particles (for $N<16$ we use all available neighbours).
-In this way all $N$ particles are grouped together into a single close encounter group.
+We set the critical radii of the particles in a way that every particle is in a close-encounter with eight neighboring particles (for $N<16$ we use all available neighbors).
+In this way, all $N$ particles are grouped together into a single close-encounter group.
 The Figure \ref{fig:BSTime} shows the execution time per time step of the different methods, depending on the number of bodies $N$.
-The used initial conditions are very synthetic and in real simulations there are certainly situations where the performance of the different implementations can differ, but it demonstrates well the importance of fast memory usage and kernel overhead.
-This test shows also that integrating large close encounter groups is the performance bottleneck in simulations with many particles.
-In practice, large close encounter groups $(\gtrsim 128)$ should be avoided if possible; in section \ref{sect:SLevels}, we present a way to achieve that.
-In the latest version of GENGA, we use the BS-B, BS-A and BS-M methods for close encounter group sizes, as indicated in table \ref{tab:BS}.
+The used initial conditions are very synthetic and in real simulations, there are certainly situations where the performance of the different implementations can differ, but it demonstrates well the importance of fast memory usage and kernel overhead.
+This test shows also that integrating large close-encounter groups is the performance bottleneck in simulations with many particles.
+In practice, large close-encounter groups $(\gtrsim 128)$ should be avoided if possible; in section \ref{sect:SLevels}, we present a way to achieve that.
+In the latest version of GENGA, we use the BS-B, BS-A and BS-M methods for close-encounter group sizes, as indicated in table \ref{tab:BS}.